cert-ee/cuckoo3/docs/src/about/terminology.md

 !!! info "In the works"

-    This section is under works and first revision should be published soon
+    This section is scheduled in the future.